MuratDoner-zz/infraera/README.md

   Of course you need to define Maven_Path/bin in your PATH environmental variables if you haven't already done.

   If it does not work, just simply delete the current MySQL database and let JHipster re-create it.

+  OPTIONAL NOTES:

+  If you would like run "app" code from your local environment; you have to run jhipster-registry using this command instead of Kitematic:

+     docker-compose -f src/main/docker/jhipster-registry.yml up